 North of the park road is Mount Galen, with views of numerous unnamed mountains near and far.

 Stand high atop Barille and gaze down on the Ruth Amphitheater, the Great Gorge of the Ruth Glacier, the iconic Moose's Tooth, and more spectacular alpine scenery.

 Explore a panoramic view of Base Camp

 Explore the world of Base Camp on the Kahiltna Glacier.
-Most mountaineers attempting to summit Mount McKinley fly into camp at 7,000' above sea level on the Kahiltna, and start their climb from here.
+Most mountaineers attempting to summit Denali fly into camp at 7,000' above sea level on the Kahiltna, and start their climb from here.